'I can do all things with the help of God who strengthens me.' Philippians (4:13)

 Key Stage 4 (Year 10-11)

-The RE department follow the AQA Syllabus A (8062) GCSE course.
+The RE department follow the AQA Catholic Christianity GCSE course.

 There are two components that have to be studied for the qualification:

-Component 1: The study of religious belief, teaching and practices.
+Component 1: The study of Catholic and Jewish religious beliefs, teachings and practices.

 Component 2: Thematic studies.

-Component 1 which is 50 % of the total marks includes the study of Christianity and Islam.
+Component 1 which is 50 % of the total marks includes the study of Catholic Christianity and Judaism.

 The course is assessed by two written examinations each of 1 hour and 45 minutes.